 - Select the Operator.

 - Under Value, you can find the Alert Correlation Policy inferences for which the Mode status is ON or Observed.
 Select the inference that you want to escalate further.

 Step 4: Define escalation rules

 For example, if an alert arrives at 10:00 AM, a notification is sent to the user.
-If the user does not acknowledge the alert, another notification is sent after 5 minutes (10:05 AM).
-Notifications are continuously sent every 5 minutes.
+If the user does not acknowledge the alert, another notification is sent after five minutes (10:05 AM).
+Notifications are continuously sent every five minutes.
 When the user acknowledges the alert at 10:20 AM, no further notifications are sent.

-- Escalate as Incident: Select to escalate the alert as an incident.
-The escalation stops immediately and no more escalations are sent.
+Escalate as Incident: Select to escalate the alert as an incident.
+The escalation stops and no more escalations are sent.

 Escalate as notification

 You can escalate an alert as a notification.

 Select Escalate As Notifications to send periodic notifications to users to make sure that an alert is acknowledged.